Volodymyr Vladko: Literary career

 After releasing The Grey-haired Captain, Vladko fell silent for 15 years.
-During the Second World War, Vladko was a political commentator on the Taras Shevchenko Ukrainian radio station in Saratov.
-Subsequently, he became a special correspondent of the Radinformburo, an in-house correspondent of the Pravda newspaper, head of the Central Repertoire Committee of Ukraine, and head of the Ukrainian branch of Literaturna Gazeta (Literature Newspaper).
+During the Second World War, Vladko was a political commentator on the Taras Shevchenko radio station in Saratov.
+Subsequently, he became a special correspondent of the Radinformburo, an in-house correspondent of the Pravda newspaper, head of the Central Repertoire Committee of Ukrainian SSR, and head of Literaturna Gazeta (Literature Newspaper).
 In 1944, he became a member of the Communist Party of Soviet Union.

 In 1956, Vladko returned to writing science fiction, writing the stories Borrowed Time, Purple Death, the collection Magical Stories, as well as reissuing The Gray-haired Captain.

-Volodymyr Vladko's works have been translated into Belarusian, Bulgarian, English, Hungarian, Lithuanian, German, Serbian, Czech and Japanese.
+Vladko's works have been translated into Belarusian, Bulgarian, English, Hungarian, Lithuanian, German, Serbian, Czech and Japanese.
 In particular, Argonauts of the Universe was published six times in Japan.